 The music department offers women an integrated curriculum that nurtures their understanding of and involvement in the musical arts.
 Instruction in the areas of music theory, music history and ethnomusicology, and solo-ensemble performance prepare music majors for graduate study and careers in music, while providing minors and other students with a fundamental exposure to the musical field.
-As part of a humanistic discipline, the department teaches students to engage music through critical thinking, writing and speaking; in the area of artistry, it develops a competence in musical activity through listening, analysis, composition and performance; and pursuant to the goals of the college, the department provides musical opportunities for experiential learning and service.
+As part of a humanistic discipline, the department teaches students to engage music through critical thinking, writing and speaking; in the area of artistry, it develops competence in musical activity through listening, analysis, composition and performance; and pursuant to the goals of the college, the department provides musical opportunities for experiential learning and service.

 The program offers majors a balanced approach to the study of the history, theory and performance of music; and it ends with a capstone senior seminar.
-Music majors and minors pursue a course of study that emphasizes one of the primary areas within the discipline, i.e. music theory, musicology/ethnomusicology, as well as performance.
+Music majors and minors pursue a course of study that emphasizes one or more of the primary areas within the discipline, i.e. music theory, musicology/ethnomusicology, as well as performance.
 Students also have the opportunity to pursue interests in composition or world music, as well as individual or ensemble performance.

 Instruction is available on all modern orchestral instruments, keyboard and voice, as well as some renaissance and baroque instruments, jazz, improvisation and accompanying.